Manresa Island: Manresa Institute

 With growing interest in religious retreats for laymen around the turn of the 19th century, the provincial superior of the Maryland-New York Province of the Society of Jesus, Joseph Hanselman, charged Fr.
 Terence Shealy with establishing a center to host retreats.
 The retreats would be designed for a wide range of workers, from bricklayers to bankers, and regardless of ability to pay.
 Shealy began hosting retreats at Fordham University, where he was an instructor at the School of Law, during the summers.
 Since retreats could only occur at Fordham when classes were not in session, a more secluded and permanent location was sought.
 Keyser Island was selected as a place that offered greater quietude for reflection.
 Eventually, retreats were permanently moved from Fordham to Keyser Island.

 The Jesuits formally inaugurated the Manresa Institute on Keyser Island on April 21, 1889 (Easter Sunday), as the only facility in the United States dedicated solely to hosting retreats.
-The institute was named after the Spanish town of Manresa, where Saint Ignatius of Loyola, the 16th-century founder of the Society of Jesus, wrote the Spiritual Exercises.
+The institute was named after the Spanish city of Manresa, where Saint Ignatius of Loyola, the 16th-century founder of the Society of Jesus, wrote the Spiritual Exercises.
 At the time the retreat center was founded, the urban area of South Norwalk was two miles away, and the area was very secluded.
 Besides the Jesuits who administered retreats, the 23 acre island was uninhabited.
 The Jesuits constructed one primary building, called Manresa House, from which the retreats were run, as well as two smaller cottages.

 The center became a prominent retreat institution, where the newly appointed Bishops of Brooklyn, Albany, Ogdensburg, and Hartford went in preparation for their ordination as bishops.
 In 1911, Shealy decided to move the Manresa Institute to Staten Island in New York City, where he purchased the Fox Hill Villa near Fort Wadsworth.
 The retreat center continued to operate on Staten Island as Mount Manresa, until 1927.
 Keyser Island continued to be known by that name, until around the Second World War, when its name officially became Manresa Island.